OPTICS

 (+) Amazing Finish

 Have to give Bushnell the props for QC on this one.
 Anodization feels smooth and top quality.
-There is no visible anodization defects anywhere.
-If you find a huge defect, asking for replacement will help.
+There are no visible anodization defects anywhere.
+If you find a huge defect, asking for a replacement will help.

 (+) 7x is Good

 The base magnification of this scope is 2x.
 At 2x, it will support an alternative of red dot sights with a bigger objective lens and field of view.
-Bigger field of view always comes in handy while hunting on an open ground.
+The bigger field of view always comes in handy while hunting on open ground.

 (+) We Don’t Ask Questions (Bushnell)